kublikon/gog/README.md

 1. Clone the repo: `git clone https://github.com/kublikon/gog.git`
 2. `npm install -g <path to gog>`

+### Script Support

+* Bash
+* JavaScript - via node
+* Python

+Simply ensure that you contain header line at the beginning of your file (example: `#!/usr/bin/env node`) so that gog can understand how to execute your script.
+If no header is found, gog will attempt to execute your script as bash.

 ### Usage
 Basic usage: `gog <command>`, where `<command>` is one of: